fosf0r/VivedinoTroodonV1OrcaSlicer/README.md

 ## I no longer own a Troodon V1
 So sorry.
 Everything here remains `as-is`, to the best of my ability.

+## Some of the code/macros in here assumes you have RRF 3.5.4 or higher
+I don't have a guide to upgrade that (yet).

 ## To import my kit:
 1) Install OrcaSlicer [https://github.com/OrcaSlicer/OrcaSlicer/releases/latest]
 2) If not prompted to choose a printer, go to the Prepare tab and add a new printer, and checkmark the "**Troodon 2.0 RRF 0.4 nozzle**" printer - my kit **requires**/inherits it.